alvaroqsaldanha/Misc/MarkovChains/README.md

 # Markov Chain Simulation

-A python simulation of a simple markov chain and an MDP problem.
-The Markov chain takes as input a transition probability matrix, while the MDP takes states, actions, probabilities matrixes, and cost function, all corresponding to Numpy objects.
+A python simulation of a simple markov chain, an MDP, and a POMDP problem.
+The Markov chain takes as input a transition probability matrix, while the MDP/POMDP takes states, actions, probabilities matrices, observations, and cost function, all corresponding to Numpy objects.